mndillon/toki-pona-nanpa-linja-n/README.md

 ### pasa / pasan
 - Contain **s**, which no digit word has
-- Meaning evokes “pass over”
+- Meaning evokes “to pass over”
+- A bridge joining different parts of the whole numeric value
+- pasan ends in -n to indicate that the last part of the number follows
 - Clean separator word

 ### sitelen pona (only suggestions)